Stylistic Evolution and LLM Neutrality in Singlish Language: Measuring Stylistic Similarity

 Lexico-structural attributes and functional pragmatic markers are computed at the message level.
 In contrast, LIWC features were extracted from messages aggregated by year.
 This aggregation is necessary as LIWC scores are unreliable for extremely short texts \citep{zhao2016evaluating}.
 Yearly aggregating provides stable psycholinguistic estimates while preserving the temporal resolution required for diachronic analysis.

 \paragraph{\textbf{Encoder-defined Linguistic Features}}

 Besides handcrafted features, we used encoded features.
-These features are dense vector representations of messages derived from a pre-trained sentence encoder - all-MiniLM-L6-V2 encoder from HuggingFace\footnote{\url{https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2}}.
-These 384-dimensional embeddings capture semantic and contextual properties, leveraging the encoder’s large-scale pre-training to model subtle stylistic and temporal variation in Singlish messages.
+These features are dense vector representations of messages derived from a pre-trained all-MiniLM-L6-V2 sentence encoder\footnote{\url{https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2}}.
+The decision to utilize a non-Singlish-adapted model was a deliberate methodological choice.
+Fine-tuning the encoder on Singlish data would likely introduce specific linguistic biases, potentially compromising the model's ability to generalize across different temporal variations.
+These 384-dimensional embeddings capture rich semantic and contextual properties, leveraging large-scale pre-training to model the subtle stylistic and temporal shifts inherent in Singlish discourse.